Fundamentals of Variables

 A PowerShell File

-So far, the primary way we used PowerShell was to write a line of code at the PowerShell command prompt or the Visual Studio Code terminal.
-If you have many lines of code to execute, you can continually type each line and press Enter.
-In some cases, you want to execute many lines of code as one unit or as a block.
-In that case, you can create a file that you would execute later.
 A PowerShell file is primarily a text-based document like any other.
-You can create the file in a text editor like Notepad, in Visual Studio Code, etc. When saving the file, give it an appropriate name (a name that follows the rules of names of file according to the operating system).
+You can create the file in a text editor like Notepad, in Visual Studio Code, etc. When saving the file, give it an appropriate name (a name that follows the rules of names of files based on the operating system you are using).
 Save the file with the .ps1 extension.
 Such a document becomes a PowerShell file.
 In that document, you can write one or more lines of PowerShell code.
 Here is an example of the contents of a PowerShell file:

 # Employee identification